 How does Hypothesis differ from pytest's @pytest.mark.parametrize?

-Can Hypothesis test async/await functions?
+Can Hypothesis test async or await functions?

 How do I persist and share failing examples across CI environments?